-Everest Institute is accredited at the non-degree and degree level by the Accrediting Council of Independent Colleges and Schools (ACICS) is a national accrediting agency recognized by the United States Department of Education and the Council for Higher Education Accreditation (CHEA) for the accreditation of private, postsecondary institutions in the United States offering predominantly allied health education programs and the programmatic accreditation of medical assistant, medical laboratory technician, and surgical technology programs, leading to a certificate, diploma, or the Associate of Science degrees.
-ACICS is located at 750 First Street, NE, Suite 980 Washington, DC 20002-4241 TEL: (202) 336-6780 FAX: (202) 842-2593.
+Everest Institute is accredited by the Accrediting Council of Independent Colleges and Schools (ACICS) to award diplomas and associate degrees.
+ACICS is listed as a national accrediting agency recognized by the United States Department of Education and by the Council for Higher Education Accreditation (CHEA).
+Their offices are located at 750 First Street, NE, Suite 980 Washington, DC 20002-4241 TEL: (202) 336-6780 FAX: (202) 842-2593.